The Bankrate promise

 In the face of these roadblocks, how do you pay your mortgage with a credit card?
-Read on to learn more about your options for using a card to cover your mortgage and consider the pros and cons to decide whether it’s the right move for you.
+Read on to learn more about your options, and the pros and cons to consider before deciding whether it’s the right move for you.

 How to pay your mortgage with a credit card

-You may be able to pay your mortgage company directly, but your credit card company, the card network, and your mortgage lender must all allow credit card payments for this purpose.
-You’ll need to investigate with your institutions to see if this is possible (keep in mind, there’s a good chance it isn’t).
+You may be able to pay your mortgage company directly, but your credit card company, the card network and your mortgage lender must all allow credit card payments for this purpose.
+You’ll need to investigate with your institutions to see if this is possible.
+There’s a good chance it isn’t.

 Another strategy is to use a third-party payment service like Plastiq.
-Currently, this service is only available through Mastercard and Discover, and you’ll be subject to a hefty fee of 2.85 percent of your mortgage payment amount.
+However, you’ll be subject to a hefty fee of 2.85 percent of your mortgage payment amount.

 Since the third-party company sends your mortgage company the funds via check, wire transfer or ACH transfer, you don’t need approval from your lender.
 Keep in mind, though, it could take up to eight business days for your mortgage company to get their payment, so you’ll need to plan ahead if you choose this payment route.

-Reasons you might pay your mortgage with a credit card
+Reasons to pay your mortgage with a credit card

 Sure, you can pay for your mortgage with a credit card, but is that a wise move?
-There are a few reasons you might want to pay your mortgage with a credit card.
-Let’s review the main reasons to consider this path, along with some related factors to consider:
+Let’s review the main reasons to consider this path, along with some related factors:

 Earning credit card rewards

-A mortgage payment is a big lump sum, and if you’re interested in earning rewards it’s a tempting figure to want to cash in on.
-Before utilizing this payment method, weigh the transaction fees against any rewards you might earn.
+A mortgage payment is a big lump sum, and if you’re interested in earning rewards, it’s tempting to try and charge it.
+Before using this payment method, though, weigh the transaction fees against any rewards you might earn.

 For instance, if you get 2 percent cash back on the transaction, you’d earn $40 by paying a $2,000 mortgage payment.
-But, if you use Plastiq and have to pay its attendant 2.85 percent transaction fee, in this case $57, you’d actually be down $17.
-In this case, the cost outweighs the benefit, so it’s not worth it.
+But, if you use Plastiq and have to pay its attendant 2.85 percent transaction fee, $57 in this case, you’d actually be down $17.
+In this scenario, the cost outweighs the benefit, so it’s not worth it.